charleskoffler/clprolf/README.md

 Simol is a programming language designed for clarity, simplicity, and ease of use.
 It aims to follow the fundamental theorem of software engineering, by adding a layer of indirection, especially for classes and interfaces.

 Simol's design started in 2019, and now it's quite stable.
 I needed it for my own purposes and work.
 I want to share it and build a community around it.
 I put code examples, language description, simol compiler and annotation framework for java, and discussions are welcome.
-Simol repository is open to create a community around it and share examples, discussions, suggestions, tools.
+Simol repository is opened to create a community around it and share examples, discussions, suggestions, tools.
 I hope the community will grow, and that we could share about simol.
 I can support myself other repositories while it's about programming languages subject, or perhaps if I could program in simol framework for Java.

 There is a basic simol compiler, but it works great.
 There is a simol framework for java developers, with java annotations, for leveraging simol's concepts in java.
 You can also compile by hand, it's straightforward, simply by adding simol comments in java.